dArignac/pelican-theme-bootstrap3/README.md

 Usage
 -----

-Download the current version, extract and put the *bootstrap3* folder somewhere and point the THEME setting in your *pelicanconf.py* to this place.
+Download the current release, extract and put the *bootstrap3* folder somewhere and point the THEME setting in your *pelicanconf.py* to this place.
 For example:

 #
     THEME = '/home/me/pelican/pelican-theme-bootstrap3/bootstrap3/'